What to know about Stephen Nedoroscik, America’s pommel horse hero

 Nedoroscik is a native of Worcester, Mass., and a 2020 graduate of Penn State, where he studied electrical engineering and competed in gymnastics all four years.

-He got into the sport early, around the age of four, he told member station NHPR earlier this month.
+He got into the sport early, around the age of four, he told New England Public Media earlier this month.

 “I would crawl up the walls, I’d shimmy up the door and it scared the babysitter,” he recalled.
 “And my parents just called me their ‘little monkey boy,’ and they decided, ‘Hey, this kid probably would do a good job if we put him in gymnastics.’